 summary: "P95 delivery time is {{ $value }}s (threshold: 30s)"

-Managing all of this infrastructure is complex.
-MagicBell provides enterprise-grade notification infrastructure with built-in monitoring, guaranteed 99.99% uptime SLA, automatic scaling, and detailed analytics dashboards—so you can focus on building features instead of managing infrastructure.
+Managing all this infrastructure is complex.
+A notification infrastructure platform gives you built-in monitoring, 99.99% uptime SLA, auto-scaling, and analytics dashboards.
+Focus on features, not infrastructure.

 System Design Interview Preparation

-Notification system design is a popular system design interview question.
-Here's how to approach it, key discussion points, and what interviewers are looking for.
+Notification system design is a common interview topic.
+Here is how to approach it and what interviewers look for.

 Common Interview Prompt